MostAwesomeDude/brismu/3-Rel.md

     ------------------------------ (da-weak)
     ro da poi ke'a broda zo'u bu'a

+Another `{zo'e}` convention appears here; restrictions can occur over non-unary selbri.
+For example, I might want to talk about cats with an utterance like `{ro da poi ke'a mlatu}`; in that case, the implicit `{zo'e}` should be read as `{zi'o}`; I am talking only about the cats themselves and not their species.
+This doesn't mean that we've cleaved apart cats and their species; because cats are still identified by `{mlatu}`, the inherent ability to be related is still present.
+In other words, we are keeping the type information.

 ## Creation and Deletion: {zi'o}

 Relationship diagrams can create and delete data.
 Note, though, that the